Taymouth Castle: Civil Defence Corps training school (1949–1968)

-All students were boarders (no 'day students'), and were provided with wholesome meals: breakfast at 8:00 am, lunch at 1:15 pm, and dinner at 6:30 pm.
-Two staff would supervise the student eating hall, while the rest of the staff dined in the famous 'Banner Hall' of the castle (the ceiling being emblazed with the coats of arms of dignitaries who had visited the castle throughout its history).

-It was expected that student enrollment in the school would grow substantially in the year following its opening—as had happened at the 'sister' school, Herringswell Manor in Suffolk—but this did not happen, and the school closed within a few years of its opening.
-A website commemorating this unique but short-lived educational facility was set up in 2001, with original documents and photos collected from teacher and student alumni being displayed.

-Speech and Drama School (1982)
+Speech and drama school (1982)

 In September 1981, it was advertised that the Taymouth Castle Residential School of Speech and Drama was starting classes in January 1982.
-Auditions were being held for three courses, which were a One-year Stage course, a Two-year Diploma and Stage course and a One-year course in puppetry.
+Auditions were being held for three courses, which were a one-year Stage course, a two-year Diploma and Stage course and a one-year course in puppetry.

 At this time, nothing further is known about those courses, but the castle is known to have been closed and empty since around that time.

 The golf course continued to be operated separately, but this too is currently closed, whilst alterations are being made to the course.